 The first morning of the anxiety attack, I woke up in a panic and, after a failed attempt to sweat out the negative energy on the treadmill, I got back into bed with my boyfriend.
 I felt my heart rate slow a bit.
 As he listened to me explain what I was feeling, he gently rubbed my legs, and as I bent over to cry into the pillow, he rubbed my back.
 He held my hand as I tried to sleep and somehow, I was able to slip into a deep, exhausted slumber.

-He knew that my love language is Physical Touch, and while I was suffering from anxiety, he was mindful of my need for physical connection.
+He knew I love to be touched, and while I was suffering from anxiety, he was mindful of my need for physical connection.
 When he held my hand, he gave me what I needed to calm down and feel supported and loved through my struggle.

 Throughout the rest of the anxiety attack, I relied on my new technique: touch my boyfriend as much as possible.
 Every evening when I didn’t have work on my mind and the anxiety came back with full force, holding his hand was the only thing that could quiet the dread and rebalance my brain chemistry.
 He got me through that terrifying experience by just existing.
 His calming energy and openness to be there for me was just the medicine I needed.